Go Farther in Lightness

 Go Farther in Lightness is the second studio album by Australian alternative rock band Gang of Youths, released on 18 August 2017 by Mosy Recordings.
 Written entirely by frontman David Le'aupepe, its lyrics focus on "the human experience in all its bleakness and triumph", detailing a mission of finding hope and love amidst personal struggles like loss.
 The 77-minute rock album also contains three orchestral interludes composed by Le'aupepe.

 The release of Go Farther in Lightness was supported by the record-breaking Say Yes to Life Tour in Australia and six singles, including "What Can I Do If the Fire Goes Out?" and "Let Me Down Easy" – the latter became the band's first top 50 single in Australia.
-The song also polled at number two in the Triple J Hottest 100 of 2017, where three other tracks placed in the top 10.
+The song also polled at number two in Triple J's Hottest 100 of 2017, where three other tracks placed in the top 10.
 The album debuted at number one on the ARIA Albums Chart, and was certified platinum in Australia by the Australian Recording Industry Association (ARIA) in 2020.

 Go Farther in Lightness was acclaimed by music critics and featured in several end-of-year lists.
 Nominated for eight categories at the ARIA Music Awards of 2017, four awards were won by Gang of Youths – Album of the Year, Best Group, Best Rock Album and Producer of the Year (with Adrian Breakspear).
 Rolling Stone Australia has listed it among the 200 greatest Australian albums of all time, and at number three in their 50 best albums of 2017.
-A top position was achieved in the annual Triple J album poll, and two of the tracks featured in the radio station's Hottest 100 of the Decade.
+A top position was achieved in the annual Triple J album poll, and two of the tracks featured in the radio station's Hottest 100 of the 2010s.